Veslyquix/SRR_FEGBA/Readme.md

 Bastian portrait by Nickt, Stitch
 Geoffrey portrait by Nickt, Stitch
 Largo portrait by Nickt, Stitch
-Elincia portrait by Nickt, Stitch
+Elincia portrait by Imperial, Cardcafe
 Ena portrait by Nickt, Stitch
 Nasir portrait by Nickt, Stitch
 Tibarn portrait by Nickt, Stitch